About the Sport

 What is the pivot’s role?

 The pivot wears a stripe on their helmet.
 They are the only player who can replace the jammer to score points on the track.
 In a move that is called a Star Pass: the jammer will pass their helmet cover to the pivot who must promptly put it on their helmet to score points.
 The status of a lead jammer is not transferred.

 Virtually every modern roller derby team (with the exception of a few in the U.S.) play on a flat track – as opposed to the banked tracks of old.
 Purchasing a banked track requires huge financial investment and a space in which to house it.
 Flat track derby can be played on a variety of surfaces both indoors and outside, including wood, sport court, and smooth concrete.
 The accessibility of various flat track spaces allows leagues to remain independent and maintain their skater-owned and operated ethic.
 The game is also more athletic and physical on a flat track.
 Skaters must use their own physical strength to gain speed and momentum, rather than allowing the track to assist them.

 Why are there so many referees during a match?

-The pace is very quick, so we need a whole army of referees and officials.
+The pace of a roller derby game is very quick, so we need a whole army of referees and officials.
 During a match, there are seven referees and 15 non-skating officials.
-All the tasks must be executed very quickly and simultaneously.
+All of the tasks must be executed simultaneously and very quickly.
 Inside the track, officials watch the pack and the jammers, track the penalties and manage the official time.
 Outside the track, officials also watch the pack and the jammers, keep track of and display the score and manage the penalty box.

 About attending a Roller Derby Event as a Spectator